Candystripes defeat Rovers to win President's Cup

 Derry City emerged victorious in the President's Cup as they ran out 2-0 winners over Shamrock Rovers.

-The FAI Cup winners defeated last season's league winners at the Brandywell thanks to first-half goals from Will Patching and Michael Duffy.
+The FAI Cup holders defeated last season's league winners at the Brandywell thanks to first-half goals from Will Patching and Michael Duffy.

 The Hoops pushed to reduced terms in the second half but Ruaidhri Higgins' charges stood firm to win the curtain-raiser.